From 6 April 2025: SMP £187.18/week

 GOV.UK Official Calculator

-“Calculate your employee’s: Statutory Maternity Pay (SMP), paternity pay, adoption pay; relevant employment period and average weekly earnings; leave period” [source: GOV.UK]
+“Calculate your employee’s Statutory Maternity Pay, paternity pay, adoption pay, relevant employment period and average weekly earnings, and leave period”

 Frequently Asked Questions